A Stochastic Gradient Method with an Exponential Convergence Rate for Finite Training Sets: Introduction

 \section{Introduction}

-A plethora of the problems arising in machine learning involve computing an approximate minimizer of a function that sums a loss function over a large number of training examples, where there is a large amount of redundancy between examples.
-The most wildly successful class of algorithms for taking advantage of this type of problem structure are \emph{stochastic gradient} (SG) methods~\citep{robbins1951stochastic,bottou-lecun-2004}.
+A plethora of the problems arising in machine learning involve computing an approximate minimizer of the sum of a loss function over a large number of training examples, where there is a large amount of redundancy between examples.
+The most wildly successful class of algorithms for taking advantage of this type of problem structure are \emph{stochastic gradient} (SG) methods~\cite{robbins1951stochastic,bottou-lecun-2004}.
 Although the theory behind SG methods allows them to be applied more generally, in the context of machine learning SG methods are typically used to solve the problem of optimizing a sample average over a finite training set, i.e.,

 In this work, we focus on such \emph{finite training data} problems where each $f_i$ is \emph{smooth} and the average function $g$ is \emph{strongly-convex}.